 How do you know if you’ve reached menopause?

-It can be hard to know if you’ve reached menopause, because your periods can be irregular during this time.
+It can be hard to know if you’ve reached menopause, because your periods might be irregular during this time.
 It’s likely you’ve reached menopause if you haven’t had a period for 12 months.

-From about 35–40 years of age, you have fewer eggs left in your ovaries and don’t ovulate (release an egg from your ovary) as often.
+Menopause is caused by a drop in certain hormones such as oestrogen.
+From about 35 to 40 years of age, you have fewer eggs left in your ovaries and don’t ovulate (release an egg from your ovary) as often.
 Menopause means your ovulation and periods stop.

 Hormones and menopause